Rub some butter around the inside of a 23 x 33cm/9 x 13” Swiss roll tin or insert a baking liner.

 Leave the cloth and sponge cylinder to cool completely.

-Put the filling butter into a bowl and beat it until it is light and fluffy.
+Cut the butter into small cubes, put them in a bowl and beat until the butter is light and fluffy.

 Sieve the icing sugar and cocoa into the bowl and beat until combined and soft.